greencardamom/Iabotwatch/README.md

 * moniabw.awk runs from cron every 5 minutes to check that iabotwatch.csh is running and if not starts iabotwatch.csh

-* iabotwatch.csh runs curl pulling an EventStream (ES) and pipes the stream through iabotwatch.awk ** ES halts on the MediaWiki side about every 15 minutes, so the script has an endless loop that restarts the curl command ** During the restarts, the script shuffles data files around, makes new directories as months and years roll over, etc..
+* iabotwatch.csh runs curl pulling an EventStream (ES) and pipes the stream through iabotwatch.awk - ES halts on the MediaWiki side about every 15 minutes, so the script has an endless loop that restarts the curl command.
+During the restarts, the script shuffles data files around, makes new directories as months and years roll over, etc..

 * iabotwatch.awk takes as input a single JSON record from the ES.
-** It parses the JSON and records the statistics in the ~/www/db/<year>/<day>.txt file ** It records other things like URLs with an archive.org/details etc.. whatever we want to track
+It parses the JSON and records the statistics in the ~/www/db/<year>/<day>.txt file.
+It records other things like URLs with an archive.org/details etc.. whatever we want to track

 * makehtml.awk runs about once an hour.
-** It rebuilds the HTML files in ~/www/<year> by parsing the data files in  ~/www/db/<year>
+It rebuilds the HTML files in ~/www/<year> by parsing the data files in  ~/www/db/<year>

 For an understanding how the ~/www/db files are structured, see ~/www/db/Documentation.txt